bsobro/toktok-redokan/wp-content/plugins/geo-my-wp/readme.txt

 == Changelog ==

-= 3.0.4 =

-* Version 3.0 is a major release.
-If you are updating from a version earlier than 3.0, it is highly recommended that you read the posts [GEO my WP 3.0 Beta 7](https://geomywp.com/geo-my-wp-3-0-beta-7/) and [GEO my WP Upgrade Process](https://geomywp.com/geo-my-wp-3-0-upgrade-process/) before updating.
-You should also test this version on a staging environment before updating on your live site.

-* Fix: remove support for deprecated folder names which has caused many issues.
-Display admin notice regarding the new folders names instead.
-* Fix: clientSideGeocoder Javascript variable undefined error.
-* Fix: Issue where a post will not change to "published" from "Pending" status on some browsers.
-* Deprecated: Add missing [gmw_user_info] deprecated shortcode.
-Belongs to WP Users Locator extension.
-* Tweak: Load posts locator location form file in "new" or "edit" post page only.
-* Tweak: verify user_id in location default values to make sure it is not 0.
-* Tweak: enqueue location form scripts and styles in the footer.
-* Tweak: add back missing sweet-date search results template file.
-* Style: location form messages flat styling.
-* Filter: 'gmw_geocoder_raw_data' to modify raw_address before geocoding takes place.
-* Filter: 'gmw_location_form_default_location' to modify the default location in the location form.
-* Dev: new "preserve_submitted_values" argument in location form to preserve the submitted values after page load.

-= 3.0.3 =

-* Version 3.0 is a major release.
-If you are updating from a version earlier than 3.0, it is highly recommended that you read the posts [GEO my WP 3.0 Beta 7](https://geomywp.com/geo-my-wp-3-0-beta-7/) and [GEO my WP Upgrade Process](https://geomywp.com/geo-my-wp-3-0-upgrade-process/) before updating.
-You should also test this version on a staging environment before updating on your live site.

-* Fix: use $wpdb->base_prefix instead of $wpdb->prefix when getting single post location.
-* Fix: single user location data does not return properly ( mainly when in multisite ).
-Now using $wpdb->* prefix instead of to $wpdb->base_prefix.
-* Fix: remove PHP warnings.
-* Fix: plugin's geocoder does not cache geocoded data properly.
-* Fix: Address autocomplete generates JS error.
-* Tweak: client-side geocoder is now enabled by default and can be disabled using the filter 'gmw_client_side_geocoder_enabled'.
-* Tweak: enable plugins updater on plugin activation/update.
-* Tweak: flush internal cache on plugin activation/update.
-* Tweak: Remove the client-side Geocoder option from the settings page.
-It is now enabled by default.
-* Enhancement: support deprecated custom templates folder names.
-* Enhancement: coding standards.
-* Function: GMW_Cache_Helper::flush_all() to flush all internal object locations.
-* Security: add defined( 'ABSPATH' ) to beginning of file.

-= 3.0.2 =

-* Version 3.0 is a major release.
-If you are updating from a version earlier than 3.0, it is highly recommended that you read the posts [GEO my WP 3.0 Beta 7](https://geomywp.com/geo-my-wp-3-0-beta-7/) and [GEO my WP Upgrade Process](https://geomywp.com/geo-my-wp-3-0-upgrade-process/) before updating.
-You should also test this version on a staging environment before updating on your live site.

-* Fix: Some filters load too early.
-* Fix: include GEO my WP cache helper file by default.
-* Fix: results do not show on page load when using the search_results shortcode.
-* Fix: pass results page permalink to the deprecated variable to support custom search form template files that were created previously to Geo my WP 3.0.
-* Fix: [gmw_post_info] deprecated shortcode doesn't display location meta.
-Use [gmw_location_fields] instead.
-* Fix: days & hours deprecated function won’t display data.
-* Fix: added days & hours location meta to the v3 importer.
-* Fix: In Sweet-date Geolocation load search query hook just before the members' loop, to be able to override sweet-date search query.
-* Fix: Sweet-date Geolocation order by distance doesn’t work properly.
-* Fix: change meta_key in the location_meta table from varchar(255) to varchar(191) to prevent errors in some environments.
-* Fix: internal cache rand() number too big on some OS and results in fatal error.
-* Fix: Update text domain in some files.
-* Fix: Users v3 importer error when street_number and street_name columns are missing from the database table.
-* Fix: v3 importer generate Javascript error that prevents the importer from working.
-* Fix: Replace wp_doing_ajax function with defined( ‘DOING_AJAX’ ) to support earlier version of Wordpress.
-* Fix: Various typos.
-* Function: gmw_get_location_meta_values() to output specific location meta fields based on object type and object ID.
-* Shortcode: [gmw_location_fields] to output specific address or location meta fields.
-* New gmw_get_post_location_fields() function and [gmw_post_location_fields] shortcode, to output specific address or location meta fields of a pots.
-* Enhancement: Choose between post_content and post_excerpt to use as an excerpt in search results.
-* Tweak: Use the “the_content” filter in excerpt by default.
-This Can be changed to use ‘wpautop’, using a filter, if there is a conflict.
-* Tweak: Load some deprecated functions in front*end only to prevent errors in the back*end.
-* Tweak: Remove Members Locator tab on Import/export page.
-It is not being used at the moment.
-* Styling: Adjust form editor width.
-* Filter: new filter 'gmw_search_forms_submit_button_args' to modify submit button args.
-* Filter: new Javascript action hook - ’gmw_map_markers_loop_single_marker’.
-* Filter: new Javascript filter - ‘gmw_standard_info_window_options’
-* New: option to select the post content or post excerpt as the excerpt in the list of results.

 = 3.0.1 =

 * Version 3.0 is a major release.
 It is highly recommended that you read the posts [GEO my WP 3.0 Beta 7](https://geomywp.com/geo-my-wp-3-0-beta-7/) and [GEO my WP Upgrade Process](https://geomywp.com/geo-my-wp-3-0-upgrade-process/) before updating.
 You should also test this version on a staging environment before updating on your live site.